dotnet/docs-aspire/docs/whats-new/preview-5.md

        .WithReference(cosmos);
 ```

 This can be applied globally in your project or in a more localized way as shown above.
+For more information, see [.NET Aspire diagnostics overview](../diagnostics/overview.md).

 ### Azure provisioning for local development